St Alban Church

 Wander down the centre aisle and notice the narrow nave windows with their “Swedish” horseshoe style curved heads which match the finials in the older pitch pine pews and the fanlights over the internal main west entrance doors.

 Above, the hexagonal clerestory windows light the main vault, so that its seems to float above the nave.

 On the south aisle wall is a monument to Donald Arden former Archbishop of Central Africa.
-Further details of Donald’s life can be found in the book ‘Donald Arden: 1916-2014 – a man who cared’ to be found below the war memorial.
+Further details of Donald’s life can be found in the book ‘Donald Arden: 1916-2014 – a man who cared’ to be found at the side of the monument.